Fixed versus adjustable rate loans

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select these types of loans when interest rates are low and they wish to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call SkyWest Mortgage at (916) 399-5500 to discuss your situation with one of our professionals.
+You might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call SkyWest Mortgage at (916) 399-5500 for details.

-ARMs most often have the lowest rates toward the start.
-They provide that rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-Loans like this are often best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans benefit borrowers who plan to move before the initial lock expires.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for people who anticipate moving in three or five years.
+These types of adjustable rate programs benefit borrowers who plan to sell their house or refinance before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky in a down market because homeowners can get stuck with increasing rates when they can't sell their home or refinance with a lower property value.
+You might choose an ARM to get a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs are risky if property values go down and borrowers are unable to sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at (916) 399-5500.
 We answer questions about different types of loans every day.